In the late 1980’s, Zach was detained by the Iranian police for no apparent reason.

 There was no alternative but to flee the country.
 After packing some essentials, Zach took the Bible and headed for the mountains crossing the border into Iraq.
 He stopped in the middle of nowhere for a rest, took out his book and read in it.
 He says,

 “When I came to Matthew 11:28, ‘Come to me all who are heavy laden and weary and I will give you rest,’ I was shocked and did not know what to think because the book kind of read my mind.
 It had what my heart longed for.
 I found what I was looking for.
 I found what met my personal needs.
 Right there in the middle of the night I gave my life to Jesus Christ.
 I couldn’t believe the changes that were happening inside of me.
 I felt a kind of peace that could not be expressed by words.
 I was relieved.
 I could feel all of the weight that I felt on my shoulders coming off.
 I now understood God and what he was like.
 It was a good thing that I did not commit suicide.
 The Lord had a plan for me.
 I now knew who Jacob was – an angel.
-It was very hard to believe.
-I myself found it hard to believe.
-But an angel would be the best answer.”
+It was very hard to believe, but an angel would be the best answer.”

 Zach’s life changed dramatically after he became a Christian.